Top Cryptocurrency Trends for 2021-2025

 Searches for decentralized application.

-The potential market for these decentralized applications is huge.
+The potential market for decentralized applications is huge.

 Many DApps run on the Ethereum blockchain and perform some kind of DeFi functionality.